Sherwood Whole House Remodel

 Ready to embark upon a whole house remodeling project of your own?
 Get in touch with us today.

 Tonya Bellusci is dedicated to her client’s vision.
-Prior to Neil Kelly, Tonya established her boutique design firm in San Francisco after six years with some of the nation’s top design firms and most-prominent clientele.
+Prior to joining Neil Kelly, Tonya established a boutique design firm in San Francisco after six years with some of the nation’s top design firms and most-prominent clientele.
 Her portfolio, built over the last ten years, includes residential properties and restaurants ranging from new construction to high-end remodels.
 She also co-hosted a design episode on HGTV.
-In earning her degree from Florida State University, she studied design and architecture in Florence, Italy.
+After earning her degree from Florida State University, she studied design and architecture in Florence, Italy.
 She has received many accolades for her work and takes pride in every project.
 But she feels her greatest reward has been the lasting relationships she has developed with her clients, and a never-ending list of industry experts and friends.